ivstiv/lan-monitor-bot/README.md

 1. Make sure you have Node JS installed!

 2. Clone the repository.

+3. Install the bot

+	npm install
-3. Create a config file.
+4. Create a config file.

     cp example-config.json config.json
-4. Edit the config with your own bot token and channel id.
+5. Edit the config with your own bot token and channel id.
 You can find more info on how to find them [here](https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord).

-5. Start the bot.
+6. Start the bot.

     node index
-6. You can use tmux, screen, systemd or npm's package "forever" to hold the bot working on the background.
+7. You can use tmux, screen, systemd or npm's package "forever" to hold the bot working on the background.

 ## Tips